 PROCEEDINGS AT GENERAL MEETINGS

+Participation

+Participation in a General Meeting can be possible by physical presence or virtual presence enabled by electronic means.
+If an electronic enabled option is to be offered, this shall be determined by the Executive Committee and the meeting conducted so as to give all participants a reasonable opportunity to engage in matters of business including voting.

+A General Meeting held solely by electronic means is treated as held at the registered address of the Public Officer of the Association.

 Quorum

 No business shall be transacted at any General Meeting unless a quorum is present at the time when the meeting proceeds to business.
 A quorum for General Meetings of the Association shall be 50% plus one (1) of Affiliated Entities as represented by their Delegates.

+Delegates shall be considered present at a General Meeting for the purposes of establishing a quorum and for voting, whether physically in attendance at the meeting venue or if attending via technology.

 Chairperson to preside

 The chairperson of the Executive Committee shall, subject to this Constitution, preside as chair at every General Meeting except: